OSDevAdvocacy/RestaurantApp-OS-AWS/README.md

 1 - You'll need one bucket on S3 with the name **os-restaurant-images

-2 - You'll need one DynamoDB Table with the name Restaurant populated with the data from the JSON in the Data folder
+2 - You'll need one DynamoDB Table with the name Restaurant populated with the data from the JSON in the [Starter folder](https://github.com/OSDevAdvocacy/AWSBengalore/tree/main/StartingPack)

 3 - You'll need access to Rekognition